-UNLIMITED TAX REFUNDING BONDS, SERIES 2019
+UNLIMITED TAX BONDS, SERIES 2019

-This Official Statement provides certain information in connection with the issuance by Paseo del Este Municipal Utility District No. 2 (the "District") of its \$1,375,000 Unlimited Tax Refunding Bonds, Series 2019 (the "Bonds").
+This Official Statement provides certain information in connection with the issuance by Paseo del Este Municipal Utility District No. 9 (the "District") of its \$5,500,000 Unlimited Tax Bonds, Series 2019 (the "Bonds").

-The Bonds are issued pursuant to the Texas Constitution, Chapter 443, Acts of the Texas Legislature, Regular Session, 1997 (the "Act") and Chapters 49 and 54 of the Texas Water Code, as amended, and a resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board of Directors of the District (the "Board").
+The Bonds are issued pursuant to the Texas Constitution, Chapter 443, Acts of the Texas Legislature, Regular Session, 1997 (the "Act") and Chapters 49 and 54 of the Texas Water Code, as amended, a resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board of Directors of the District (the "Board"), and an order of the Texas Commission on Environmental Quality (the "TCEQ").